The Centenary Prizes are awarded to outstanding chemists, who are also exceptional communicators, from overseas to give lectures in the British Isles.

 - Your nominee’s name and contact details.

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text), which should include a summary of their education and career.
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text), which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
 This must be no longer than 250 characters (including spaces) and no longer than one sentence.